y-scope/clp/components/package-template/src/README.md

 ### Configuration

 * If necessary,  you can uncomment and modify any configurations in `etc/clp-config.yml`
   * You can use a configuration file at a different location, but you will need to pass the location to any CLP command you run (`sbin/<command> --config <file path>`).
+* You can use schema file to specify the delimiters and variable patterns for compressing and searching logs.
+  * To apply the customized schema, you need to specify all the patterns in `etc/clp-schema.txt`.

+  A template schema file with some example patterns is given as `etc/clp-schema.template.txt`.
+  Check [this page](https://github.com/y-scope/clp/blob/main/components/core/README-Schema.md) for more details.
 * Note: In most cases, changing any configurations will require restarting CLP.

 ## Multi-node deployment